jannickj/blog/1-frp/1-frp.md

 var events = every(Now, Interval, First)
 ```

-**HOWEVER** No one likes complicated systems and in reality saying that all re-occuring events started occuring at a predetermined **point of origin**, is probably not that much of a strech.
+**HOWEVER!** No one likes complicated systems and in reality saying that all re-occuring events started occuring at a predetermined **point of origin**, is probably not that much of a strech.

 As such if we define **point of origin** to be **_0_**.
 This has an added bonus of simplifying our **Last event** formula.